 Scholarly Commons Citation

 Jackson, Vicki C., "Constitutional Dialogue and Human Dignity: States and Transnational Constitutional Discourse" (2004).
 Georgetown Law Faculty Publications and Other Works.
-Paper 106.
+106.